prasenjeet-symon/cvworld/README.md

         - Using this route we can create subscription link given the plan name to subscribe to.
 User can use this link to subscribe to the cv world premium plan.
     - [x] Generate Order Premium Template
         - Using this route we can generate order for premium template to be used by the Razorpay.
+- [x] Admin Dashboard
+    - [x] Add new template
+        - Using this route admin can add new template to the marketplace.
+    - [x] Reset Password
+        - Using this route admin can reset the password of the dashboard.
+    - [x] Sign in as Admin
+        - Using this route admin can sign in to the dashboard.
+    - [x] Get All Users
+        - Using this route admin can get all the users from the database.
+    - [x] All Contact Us Messages
+        - Using this route admin can get all the contact us messages from the database.
+    - [x] Contact Us Resolved
+        - Using this route admin can resolve the contact us messages.
+    - [x] Premium Templates Plans
+        - Using this route admin can get all the premium templates plans from the database.
+    - [x] Update Template Plan
+        - Using this route admin can update the premium templates plans.
+    - [x] Bought Templates
+        - Using this route admin can get all the bought templates from the database.
+    - [x] Generated Resumes
+        - Using this route admin can get all the generated resumes from the database.
+    - [x] Bought Templates Transactions
+        - Using this route admin can get all the bought templates transactions from the database.
+    - [x] Subscription Transactions
+        - Using this route admin can get all the subscription transactions from the database.
+    - [x] Get the single user
+        - Using this route admin can get the single user from the database.
+    - [x] Get all marketplace templates
+        - Using this route admin can get all the marketplace templates from the database.
+    - [x] Update the marketplace template
+        - Using this route admin can update the marketplace template.
+    - [x] Single Template Marketplace
+        - Using this route admin can get the single marketplace template from the database.
+    - [x] Single Contact Us Message
+        - Using this route admin can get the single contact us message from the database.
+    - [x] Admin Details
+        - Using this route admin can get the admin details from the database.

 ### Flutter ( client )
 - [x] Make market place page